advance100/doc_webpack/loaders.md

 ## loaders by config

-Specifing loaders in each module request can be brittle and repetative.
+Specifing loaders in each module request can be brittle and repetitive.
 Webpack provides a way to specify which loaders apply to different file types in your Webpack [[configuration]] file.
 Specifying loaders in the configuration is the recommended approach in most cases as it doesn't add any build specific syntax to the code, making it more reusable.

 ```javascript
 {